SineMag/React-TS-Job-Application-Tracker/README.md

-# Job Application Tracker
+# 📋 Job Application Tracker

-A modern, full-stack React TypeScript application for tracking job applications with Firebase backend integration.
-Built with Vite, React Router, and Firebase Authentication & Firestore.
+A modern, full-stack React TypeScript application for tracking job applications with JSON Server backend.
+Built with Vite, React Router, and localStorage authentication for simplicity and ease of development.

 ## 🚀 Live Demo